networktocode/ntc-ansible/.github/ISSUE_TEMPLATE/new-issue.md

 <!---
 - [ ] Verify first that your issue/request is not already reported on GitHub.
 - [ ] Also test if the latest release, and master branch are affected too.
-- [ ] Verify that the latest pynautobot has been installed -->
+-->

 ##### ISSUE TYPE